The full Burial and Grave Registers are on microfiche and are kept at various locations, as follows:

 Memorial inscriptions have been recorded by the Friends of Beckett Street Cemetery and can be seen at the Central Library.

-Enquiries about burials at Beckett Street Cemetery from people who cannot visit Leeds can be sent to the Chief Superintendent of Cemeteries & Crematoria, Lawnswood Cemetery, Otley Road, Leeds LS16 6AH (tel.
-0113 267 4623 or 267 3188).
-There is a charge of about £25 for answering postal enquiries; a similar fee is charged by Leeds City Library Services.
-Friends of Beckett Street Cemetery will also deal with enquiries; there is a minimum charge of £5, please use the contact us form.
+Enquiries about burials at Beckett Street Cemetery from people who cannot visit Leeds can be sent to the Bereavement Services Manager, Leeds City Council, Farnley Hall, Farnley Hall Lane, Leeds, LS12 5HA (tel.
+0113 395 7400).
+There is a charge for answering postal enquiries; a fee is similarly charged by Leeds City Library Services.
+Friends of Beckett Street Cemetery will also deal with enquiries; A charge may be made, depending on the time taken for your enquiry, please use the contact us form.